Aliona83/amazing-fountain/README.md

  | Website looks well with different sized screens | Test with devtools for different screen sizes, also tested with iphone 11, Ipad Air| Faile |

  #### Bugs
- I had many bugs with my media querie on small screens, I had to made minor changes to the code.
-Add for home page and gallery page display grid,these changes made my media querie on small size screen more flexible.Also my footer and header was covering top and buttom of page when I was scrolling up or down.
-Issues fixed by making fotter and header sticky, that fooetr and header will be "stick" to the top and buttom of the browser.
+ I had many bugs with my media queries on small screens, I had to make minor changes to the code.
+Add for home page and gallery page display grid, these changes made my media queries on small size screen more flexible.
+Also, my footer and header were covering the top and bottom of the page when I was scrolling up or down.
+Issues are fixed by making the footer and header sticky, that footer and header will "stick" to the top and bottom of the browser.
+ #### Unfixed bugs
+ While checking on all devices that I have at home, discovered that my project on the IPad Air tablet,didnt't show up some images, I used Chrome browser and Safari.
+I spoke about this with my mentor, and it may happen that the IPad tablet is a very old version.
 ## Deployment & Local Deployment
  ***
  #### Deployment GitHub pages